MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-networks.md

     ![Screenshot of the first tab of the onboarding form.](media/how-to-create-remote-networks/onboard-tenant-info.png)

 1. Select the email address link.
 It sends a predrafted email in your default mail client on your device.
 Send that email to the Global Secure Access team.
-Once your tenant is processed - which may take up to seven business days - we'll send IPsec tunnel and BDG connectivity details to the email you used.
+Once your tenant is processed, we'll send IPsec tunnel and BGP connectivity details to the email you used.

     ![Screenshot of the send email steps for the onboard tenant process.](media/how-to-create-remote-networks/onboard-tenant-send-email.png)